Fingers gripping the steering wheel, a dizziness setting in — with a knowledge that the cold sweats and soon-blurring vision are on the way.

 From that point, I didn’t drive for several months, and hesitated for a while after that every time I even had to think about driving.

 And from then on, a BG check immediately before driving was my routine!
 That experience also was the final motivator in my starting on a CGM.

 Why retell this unpleasant story now?

 Well, it was scary as hell and is a daily reminder of how important it is for all PWDs who drive to take diabetes seriously.
-It's especially important to think about this now, as we see efforts nationally to restrict PWD drivers, and examples of police unable to quickly recognize a low for the medical emergency it is.
+It’s especially important to think about this now, as we see efforts nationally to restrict PWD drivers and examples of police unable to recognize diabetes medical emergencies when they occur behind the wheel.